robertbullen/dakboard/docs/slides/hardware/hardware.md

 - Column

+    - The 32" TV was too large and too pixelated for the intended location and viewing distance
-    - Has a 25" screen, which is about the right size for this installation
+    - This monitor has a 25" screen, which is about the right size for this installation
     - Employs an IPS panel with good viewing angles, even in portrait mode
     - Projects a QHD resolution (2560×1440) yielding 117ppi for crisper text and sharper images
     - Purchased used from a coworker